 - Always bring your retainers to your appointments.
 We need to evaluate how they fit and possibly adjust them to maintain teeth alignment.

 - Keep retainers away from hot water, hot car dashboards, pockets, the washing machine, and napkins.

 To care for a removable retainer, you should clean it every time you take it out to brush and floss your teeth.
 Simply use your toothbrush and toothpaste.
 Denture solution or an orthodontic solution is ideal for disinfecting your retainers at least twice a week.
 Be sure to always rinse your retainer before returning it to your mouth, and only use warm water, never hot, while cleaning your retainer.

 There’s no need to worry about orthodontic retainers until you’ve begun your treatment with braces.
-If you’re ready to get your teeth moving in the right direction, call our The Woodlands & Conroe, TX orthodontist today at 832-510-6678 or use our convenient online form to schedule your first exam.
-Of course, feel free to contact us if you have any questions about your retainer.
+If you’re ready to get your teeth moving in the right direction, call our The Woodlands, TX orthodontist today at 832-510-6678 or use our convenient online form to schedule your first exam.
+Of course, feel free to contact Dr. Brad Leiker if you have any questions about your retainer.